quentinhardy/msdat/README.md

 Thanks to MSDAT (**M**icro**s**oft SQL **D**atabase **A**ttacking **T**ool), you can (no exhaustive list):

 * __get technical information__ (ex: database version) of a MSSQL database without to be authenticated
+* load a nnmap file for scanning all MSSQL targets
 * __search MSSQL accounts__ with a dictionnary attack
 * __test each login as password__ (authentication required)
 * __get a windows shell__ on the database server with
   * xp_cmdshell
+  * OLE Automation
+  * Jobs
 * __download__ files remotely with:
   * OLE Automation
   * bulkinsert